lmuntaner/tech-introduction-product-people/docs/servers/what-internet.md

 However, they all have *agreed* on *how* to talk to each other.
 The *how*s are called protocols.

-One of the most amazing and important thing of the Internet, is that there is not a single source of data.
+One of the most amazing things of the Internet, is that there is not a single source of data.
 Or a centralized computer where everything is orchestrated.

 Each computer is independent.
 They just need to be connected to this huge network using one of this protocols and that's it.